Statistics for European policies and high-priority initiatives

 Gross domestic product (GDP) is the best known measure of macroeconomic activity.
 Developed in the 1930s, GDP has become a standard benchmark used by policymakers throughout the world and is widely used in public debates.
 However, the need to improve data and indicators to complement GDP has been increasingly recognised and is the focus of a number of international initiatives, which also reflect renewed societal and political priorities, like environmental sustainability and social inclusion.

 Eurostat, in unison with other European Commission services, has responded to politicians’ needs in these areas by helping to develop sets of indicators on ‘EU policies and initiatives’.
 Because of the cross-cutting nature of many policies, some indicators are used to support multiple policies.
-For example, the proportion of early leavers from education and training is a Europe 2020 indicator and also a benchmark for employment and social policy indicators.
 More information in relation to each of these sets of indicators may be found within a set of dedicated sections that are available on Eurostat’s website: